Implementing Smart Building Technology

 Buildings also consume more than 30 percent of the world’s energy and contribute almost 40 percent of global carbon emissions.
 In an effort to tackle these challenges, national governments across the world are imposing tighter restrictions on building use, energy consumption and emissions.
 Shifting to more energy-efficient buildings is now regarded as central to carbon reduction strategies.

-Now for some good news: building smart doesn’t have to be a challenge to profitability.
+Now for some good news: creating a smart energy management solution for smart buildings and building smart doesn’t have to be a challenge to profitability.
 In fact, smart technology creates significant opportunity to increase return on investment and meet tough environmental targets.
 Smart buildings also speed the adoption of green technology such as electric vehicles and solar power with clever integration.
 And for the far-sighted, technology may even change the role that buildings play in your portfolio.

 About the Author